karanveersp/job-runner/design.md

 ## GRPC Server

 The gRPC Server implements handlers for all supported job actions listed in the `.proto` file.
-For certain rpc methods, the responses can change based on the client's role derived from their certificate identity.
+For certain rpc methods, the responses differ based on the client's role derived from their certificate identity.

 The server is responsible for
 - Implementing all RPC methods defined in the `.proto` file with appropriate responses and status codes.
 - Authentication using mTLS with client and server certificates and authorization using CN name derived from the client certificate.
-- Wrapping the job manager library and graceful shutdown of all goroutines when exiting.

 For mTLS authentication, the server env must set environment variables:
 - `SERVER_CERT_FILE` - Path to public certificate containing identity information and public key.
 - `SERVER_KEY_FILE` - Path to private key file to generate a signature that the client verifies.
-- `CA_FILE` - Path to CA cert to verify client certificate.
+- `SERVER_CA_FILE` - Path to CA cert to verify client certificate.

 ## Job Manager API Libary